-Serving as the regional health care center for eastern Texas, Tyler is home to some of medicine’s most advanced care from respected institutions such as the University of Texas Health Center, with over 70 primary care and specialty physicians and a 150 bed acute care hospital all under one roof.
+Serving as the regional healthcare center for eastern Texas, Tyler is home to some of medicine’s most advanced care from respected institutions such as the University of Texas Health Center, with over 70 primary care and specialty physicians and a 150-bed acute care hospital all under one roof.
 East Texas Medical Center is the largest hospital in East Texas, specializing in acute care medicine and extending quality care through regional centers, including the area’s first and only Level 1 trauma center.
 Also, advanced oncology care and a full range of behavioral health services are offered for all age groups, including seniors.
-Trinity Mother Frances Hospital was recently named one of the nation’s best-performing hospitals for open-heart surgery.
-Trinity Mother Frances Health System is also recognized for outstanding patient care for cancer, diabetes, neuro and orthopedic disorders and urologic disease.
-Healthsouth Rehabilitation Hospital of Tyler is a 63 bed JCAHO and CARF accredited hospital conveniently located near the hospital district.
+Christus Trinity Mother Frances Hospital was recently named one of the nation’s best-performing hospitals for open-heart surgery.
+Christus Trinity Mother Frances Health System is also recognized for outstanding patient care for cancer, diabetes, neuro and orthopedic disorders and urologic disease.
+Healthsouth Rehabilitation Hospital of Tyler is a 63-bed JCAHO and CARF accredited hospital conveniently located near the hospital district.

 8. Cultural Attractions and Events

 - Tyler Museum of Art – Exhibitions free to the public with other programs, including films, musical and theatrical performances, lectures and seminars.

 - Caldwell Zoo – Over 1500 animals of 250 species share a 50 acre compound.

 - Tyler Municipal Rose Garden and Museum – 14 acres and 400 rose varieties testify to Tyler’s standing as the “Rose Capital of the World.”
 The museum displays items related to Tyler’s rose growing industry.